JadLevesque/PPMP-Iceberg/explanations.md

 ## `SCAN()`

-The `SCAN` macro can be used to scan it's arguments twice:
+The `SCAN` macro can be used to scan its arguments twice:

 ```c
 #define SCAN(...) __VA_ARGS__